wawandco/milo/README.md

 - [TODO] id-unique: The value of id attributes must be unique.

 ### Inline

 - [0003] Inline css is not allowed p.e: style="background-color: red;".
 - [TODO] inline-style-disabled: Inline style cannot be use.
 - [TODO] inline-script-disabled: Inline script cannot be use.

-### Formatting

-- [TODO] space-tab-mixed-disabled: Do not mix tabs and spaces for indentation.
-- [TODO] spec-char-escape: Special characters must be escaped.

 ### Need Review